gigilin7/gigilin7/README.md

 🌱 I’m working as a deputy network manager and TA in NLP lab

-🔔 I’m looking for summer internship opportunities this year in software engineering and AI engineering
+🔔 ~~I’m looking for summer internship opportunities this year in software engineering and AI engineering~~ ✔

 ## 📫 How to reach me